yulonglim/tp/docs/UserGuide.md

 Format: `addClass CLASS_NAME`

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
-CLASS_NAME is case sensitive!
+CLASS_NAME is case sensitive.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 There is a limit of 20 characters for the class name!
-But I am sure your class name will not be longer that limit!
+But I am sure your class name will not be longer than that limit!
 </div>

 Examples: